pw_function#

 void StoreTheCallback(std::move(my_function));

-for one-shot functions#
+pw::Callback for one-shot functions#

 Pigweed AI summary: The pw::Callback for one-shot functions is a specialized version of pw::Function that can only be called once.
 Once the pw::Callback is called, the target function is destroyed.
 A pw::Callback in the "already called" state is the same as a pw::Callback that has been assigned to nullptr.

-is a specialization of pw::Function
+pw::Callback is a specialization of pw::Function that

 can only be called once.
-After a pw::Callback
+After a pw::Callback is called, the target

 function is destroyed.
-A pw::Callback
+A pw::Callback in the “already called” state

-has the same state as a pw::Callback
+has the same state as a pw::Callback that has been assigned to

 nullptr.

-from a C-style API#
+Invoking pw::Function from a C-style API#

-context argument.
+Traditional callback APIs often use a function pointer and void* context argument.
 The context argument makes it possible to use the callback function with non-global data.
-For example, the qsort_s
+For example, the qsort_s and bsearch_s functions take a pointer to a comparison function that has void* context as its last parameter. pw::Function does not naturally work with these kinds of APIs.

-for use with APIs that accept a function pointer and void*
+The functions below make it simple to adapt a pw::Function for use with APIs that accept a function pointer and void* context argument.

 -